skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The Queen herself is in Fol Thron, just north of Lake Emlin.
 >
 > But wait!
 There's more!
 See Lake Emlin?
 That open area just west of
-> the lake is where...
+> the lake is where…

 The dwarves of Dunlock arrived!
 At first the people saw the army and thought reinforcements had arrived to aid in the battle against